Pupillage Competition 2021/2022

 Chambers will take active steps to reduce the obstacles that disability presents in the application process.
 Where reasonable adjustments are requested, required or implemented this plays no part in marking applications or deciding whether to offer a candidate an interview or a pupillage.
-Any applicant who wishes to discuss reasonable adjustments is invited to contact the Head of Pupillage, who is not involved in marking application forms or interviewing prospective pupils.
+Any applicant who wishes to discuss reasonable adjustments or any particular needs arising from a disability is invited to contact the Head of Pupillage, who is not involved in marking application forms or interviewing prospective pupils.

 The ground floor of our premises is wheelchair accessible by prior arrangement and our toilet facilities are partially accessible.
 This is due to the age and structure of the building.
-Arrangements will be made for access to alternative toilet facilities if not accessible to a particular visitor.
+Arrangements will be made for access to alternative toilet facilities in Gray’s Inn if not accessible to a particular visitor.

 We aim to make our pupillage application process as rigorous and fair as possible, and to encourage the widest diversity of exceptional applicants.
 Pupils are selected according to our selection criteria which can be found here.

 Full details of our pupillage application process, and of our policies and procedures are set out in our Pupillage Manual here.